dbuentello/slack-old-joe/README.md

 - Downloading a file results in a file on disk that has the right content
 - Can pause and resume a larger download, file on disk remains unchanged while paused
 - Can cancel a download
-- Can change download location
+- Can change download locationz

 #### Application Window
 - Can maximize the window